 How Does Remote Work Help You Save Money?

-As the country slowly recovers from the COVID19 pandemic, one thing is becoming clear: remote work and telecommuting will become the “new norm” for businesses throughout the United States.
+Telecommuting has become the “new norm” for businesses throughout the United States.
 Companies are beginning to see that remote work can help you save money by keeping some roles as remote functions.

 How does remote work help save you money?

-Remote Work Will Help Lowered Utility Payments
+Remote Work Will Help Lower Utility Payments

 It only makes sense: if your teams aren’t using electricity, your electric bill will decrease.